 - Ask students about their time abroad during their advising sessions, before/after class, during office hours, etc. This will not only help them feel that someone is interested, but will also help you learn more about the opportunities for students abroad.

 - Incorporate returnee perspectives into your class discussions and assignments.
 Students who have studied abroad often have a unique insight into a culture and region.
 Bring that perspective into the classroom!

 - Encourage another international experience.
 Study abroad students are great candidates for going abroad again, and there are various capacities in which this can happen.
-Several offices on campus, including the Undergraduate Learning Abroad office, Office of Fellowships, and Northwestern Career Advancement can help guide students about future opportunities abroad.
+Several offices on campus, including the Global Learning Office office, Office of Fellowships, and Northwestern Career Advancement can help guide students about future opportunities abroad.
 For more information about offices on campus involved in international opportunities, visit the Northwestern University Global Opportunities site.